FilbinLab/Multidimensional_STEPN/README.md

 ## Coculture processing
 Experiment to determine the cell state shifts between EP1NS cells cultures alone (monoculture) or with rat neurons and astrocytes (coculture).
 In total, 3x4 plates coculture and 1x4 plates monoculture were sequenced.
 1x run of coculture was bad QC, and therefore removed.
-The remaining goodQC runs are stored under the following folders
+The remaining goodQC runs are stored under the following folders:

 231207 - CoCulture, 4 plates `/labs/mfilbin/Demultiplexing/231207`